 The fear of displaying any sort of vulnerability to one’s colleagues deprives the building of trust within a team.

-The four subsequent dysfunctions include a fear of conflict, a lack of commitment, an avoidance of accountability and, finally, inattention to results.
+The four subsequent dysfunctions include fear of conflict, a lack of commitment, avoidance of accountability and, finally, inattention to results.

 Though there will always be challenges within the workplace, if employees feel psychologically safe their oxytocin levels rise.

-Oxytocin is a feel good hormone which subsequently allows employees to display trusting behaviours and elicit trust from their peers.
+Oxytocin is a feel-good hormone that subsequently allows employees to display trusting behaviours and elicit trust from their peers.

-This is especially important in businesses that are highly demanding and that strive to create new ideas and products from their creative, risk-taking employees.
+This is especially important in businesses that are highly demanding and strive to create new ideas and products from their creative, risk-taking employees.
+Hence, trust can improve both creative thinking and critical thinking, apart from improving team collaboration.

 Recent research has shown that when individuals discuss what they love most about their jobs, co-workers are the top ranking factor.

-Individuals cannot just been thrown together and be expected to get along.
+Individuals cannot just be thrown together and be expected to get along.
 Organisations must set aside sufficient time and resources to nurture positive, trusting work relationships within their teams.
+A tool that can help with that task is something like QuizBreaker which sends out regular pulse survey to measure how your team is feeling on a regular basis.

-Team trust building activities, such as team-building exercises, can increase the sense of camaraderie within teams if performed on an appropriate and regular basis.
+Team trust building activities, such as team-building exercises, can increase the sense of team bonding if performed on an appropriate and regular basis.

-In this article we will explore five activities which can increase trust and psychological safety within teams.
+In this article, we will explore five activities which can increase trust and psychological safety within teams in a fun way.

 Team Building Exercises